14 Best Infrastructure Stocks for Biden's Big Building Spend

-For another broad play on the expected boom in infrastructure spending, consider Eaton (ETN, $139.80).
+For another broad play on a boom in green-focused infrastructure spending, consider Eaton (ETN, $144.41).

 Eaton is a power management company with over a century of operating history.
 It's been traded on the NYSE for nearly a century and has paid a dividend every year since 1923.
 That level of consistency in an industry so exposed to change is remarkable.

 Between 2013 and 2019, Eaton's stock price essentially went nowhere.
 But as plays on green energy started to heat up in 2020, ETN's share price followed.
 With the market's focus now shifting to longer-term infrastructure plays, Eaton's run of outperformance could be just beginning.

 - Dividend yield: 0.4%

 - Expenses: 0.47%, or $47 annually on every $10,000 invested